HGhurbani/molhemon-web-bookStores/README.md

 The app now reads and writes data directly from Firebase.

+Authentication uses Firebase Auth.
+New accounts are created with `createUserWithEmailAndPassword` and stored in the `users` collection in Firestore.

 ## Google Merchant Integration
 Set `GOOGLE_MERCHANT_ID` and `GOOGLE_API_KEY` in your `.env` file to enable importing products from Google Merchant Center.
 In the dashboard settings you can trigger "استيراد من Google Merchant" to fetch and add products as books.